TimiBorisov/TimiBorisov/README.md

 👨🏻‍💻 I'm currently working as a Service Desk Engineer at [Spotlight Sports Group](https://www.spotlightsportsgroup.com/)

 💭  Learning about the Clouds [AWS](https://aws.amazon.com/) and [GCP](https://cloud.google.com/)

 👀  Looking to collaborate on projects to practice deploying applications using CI/CD pipelines, containerization, and orchestration

 💬  How I'm Looking to Advance My Career:

----> Building my own Resume and Portfolio
+💡  Ongoing Projects --> Building my own Resume and Portfolio -->

---> Seeking opportunity and collaborations within junior Cloud Engineer / Junior DevOps roles
+ --> Seeking opportunity and collaborations within junior Cloud Engineer / Junior DevOps roles -->

--> Continuous Learning the latest DevOps and Cloud trends and technologies
+ --> Continuous Learning the latest DevOps and Cloud trends and technologies <--

 📫 Find me on [LinkedIn](https://www.linkedin.com/in/tihomir-borisov-310467132/)